blueOctorok/resume-wallet/docs/PROJECT_ROADMAP.md

 #### **User Phase (Forever After):**

 ```
-Users → Base Account SDK → Connect → Use Existing Contract (Gas Sponsored in USDC)
+Users → Alchemy Smart Wallets → Connect → Use Existing Contract (Server-Sponsored Gas)
 ```

 ### **Why This Makes Sense:**

 1. **Smart contracts are deployed ONCE** and used by thousands of users
-2. **Base Account SDK is for user transactions**, not deployment
+2. **User wallets are for transactions**, not deployment
 3. **Users don't need to deploy anything** - they just use the existing contract
 4. **One contract address serves all users globally**